CookieSource/wikijs/howto/sddm-to-lightdm.md

 Save (<kbd>Ctrl</kbd> <kbd>S</kbd>) and exit (<kbd>Ctrl</kbd> <kbd>X</kbd>).
 <br>
-## Change GDM to LightDM on GNOME
+## On GNOME

-We will have to disable gdm, and enable lightdm.
+We will have to disable `gdm`, and enable `lightdm`.
 To do this, from the terminal:

 ```
 sudo systemctl disable gdm
 sudo systemctl enable lightdm
 ```

-If we want to disable lightdm, and re-enable gdm to use GNOME as it comes by default, then from the terminal:
+If we want to disable LightDM, and re-enable GDM to use GNOME as it comes by default, then from the terminal:

 ```
 sudo systemctl disable lightdm
 sudo systemctl enable gdm
 ```

-## Change SDDM to LightDM on KDE:
+## On KDE

-We will have to disable sddm, and enable lightdm.
+We will have to disable `sddm`, and enable `lightdm`.
 To do this, from the terminal:

 ```
 sudo systemctl disable sddm
 sudo systemctl enable lightdm
 ```

-If we want to disable lightdm, and re-enable sddm to use KDE as it comes by default, then from the terminal:
+If we want to disable LightDM, and re-enable SSDM to use KDE as it comes by default, then from the terminal:

 ```
 sudo systemctl disable lightdm